My Mega Roth Conversion: a $212,000 mistake?

 What would it cost to convert today?

-In the 6 years since making the conversion, the S&P 500 is up 95.7%.
-The $272,000 has grown to $532,000 (not precisely, because my Roth holds different asset classes including REIT and emerging markets).
-Let’s call it $500,000 today.
+Let’s call it $700,000 today.
 If it were still in the tax deferred IRAs, to convert it all, I’d be paying the tax bill in one year rather than two.
-Converting $500,000 at once with a high income in a high tax state would create a tax bill of about $250,000.
+Converting $700,000 at once with a high income in a high tax state would create a tax bill well over $300,000.
 Ouch!

 Is there a better way to make Roth Conversions?

 Yes!
-Wait until you’re early retired.
-You can convert smaller chunks one year at a time, when you are in lower income brackets.
-A good strategy is to fill the 15% bracket, and perhaps the 25% bracket with Roth conversions.
+Wait until you’re retired (particularly if you plan to retire early).
+You can convert smaller chunks one year at a time when you are in lower income brackets.
+A good strategy is to fill the 12% bracket, and perhaps the 24% bracket with Roth conversions.
 Play around with tax software and see what works in your situation.
-If you convert too much, you can recharacterize a portion of the conversion back to traditional before filing your taxes the following year.

 Making annual conversions to Roth will build a so-called Roth ladder, which is a great strategy to access your 401(k) / IRA money prior to age 59.5.
 Converted assets can be accessed tax and penalty-free after it has seasoned in the Roth for 5 years (technically January 1st of the year 5 years later, so closer to four years if you convert late in the year).

 We make the best decisions we can with the knowledge we have at the moment.
 When I was 35, the thought of an early retirement hadn’t crossed my mind.
 I thought 2010 would be my only opportunity to get my hands on more Roth money, before going back to many years of adding $50,000 a year in tax deferred retirement savings.